 Embedded live streams are great, but they’re just the beginning.
 You can do a lot of other great things with embedded live streams on your website.

-For example, you may be interested in making money off your stream.
+For example, you may be interested in generating revenue from your stream.
 That’s possible via pay-per-view, subscriptions, or advertising.
-These options can generally be configured via a Live Streaming API.
+You can generally configure these options via a live streaming API.
 You don’t even have to change these settings from the host platform.
 Instead, you can use do so from your own website or app.

 How can I access and manage content from my own website?